guofei9987/scikit-opt/docs/en/more_ga.md

-## genetic algorithm do 0-1 programming
+## genetic algorithm do integer programming

-If you want some variables to be 0/1 type, then you set the corresponding `precision` = 1
-For example, our objective function is `demo_func`.
+If you want some variables to be 0/1 type, then you set the corresponding `precision` to an integer For example, our objective function is `demo_func`.
 We want its first variable to be 0/1 type.
 We do as follows:
 ```python
 from sko.GA import GA